hannesbecher/RE-tools/README.md

 Usage: python blastsub2ids.py \<infile\> [\<infile 2\> ... \<infile n\>]

+**matepair.R** is an R script to highlight the position of read pairs in a RE cluster.
+It also indicates the position of reads which have no partner in that particular cluster ('Singlets'). **maitepair.R** works only if (1) RE was used on paired end sequencing data and (2) RE was told to rename the reads.
+The names of mate reads must be equal except of their last character which must be 'l' and 'r'.

+Usage: Open the script in an R editor and execute the whole code.
+You will be asked to chose a file.
+The file chosen *must* be a GL file (such as found in the cluster folders).

 ###coming soon...

 **custom2ids.py** creates an .ids file from a RepeatMasker output file.
 This is useful to indicate the position of reads matching a custom repeat database.

-**matepair.R** is an R script to highlight the position of read pairs in a RE cluster.
-It also indicates the position of reads who have no partner in one particular cluster.
-I requires the R library 'igraph' to be installed. **maitepair.R** works only if (1) RE was used on paired end sequencing data and (2) RE was told to rename the reads.
-The names of mate reads must be equal except of their last character which must be 'l' and 'r'.